 Tax Scams: The “Dirty Dozen” to Avoid

-Compiled annually, this list warns taxpayers of the top 12 tax scams that may be encountered anytime, but that peak in activity leading up to and during tax season.
-Unfortunately, the time when people are preparing their income tax returns is a ripe time for criminals to hack computers, commit fraud, steal personal data and money.
+Unfortunately, the time when people are preparing their income tax returns is ripe for criminals to hack computers, commit fraud, steal personal data and money.

-Below is a summary of this year’s list[1] of potential scams to stay vigilant about and some tips to help you to avoid becoming a victim.
+Below is a summary of this year’s list[1] of scams to stay vigilant about and some tips to help you to avoid becoming a victim.

 Phishing and Smishing